4ur1X/Intro_to_IM/Midterm Project/README.md

 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp; <img src="https://github.com/ronit-singh/Intro_to_IM/blob/main/Midterm%20Project/PLAY.gif" height="280">

 The song can be made to play from specific parts by just clicking on the song progress bar (as demonstrated in the GIF above).
-Initially I thought it would be a little difficult to implement it, but it turned out to be a 7 line code :)
+Initially I thought it would be a little difficult to implement it, but it turned out to be a 7 line code in the end :)

 ````
   // SONG PROGRESS BAR ---------------------------------------------------